Best Practice

 Go to Settings → Organization → Users & Roles

-If part of a Chain:
+If part of a chain, remove user from all organizations first

 Quick Comparison